 Our purpose-built dermatology clinic is conveniently located off Sloane Square, Chelsea

-Generally the presence of one or more of the following symptoms after contact with an allergen indicates that a person is suffering from skin allergies.
+Generally, the presence of one or more of the following symptoms after contact with an allergen indicates that a person is suffering from Skin Allergies.

-It is possible that your reaction to allergens may change and you may experience different symptoms when you have another exposure.
+It is possible that your reaction to allergens may change, and you may experience different symptoms when you have another exposure.
 It is important that you are aware of any changes in symptoms and inform your dermatologist of these.

-It is important that skin allergies are diagnosed properly so you can treat them appropriately and avoid allergens to prevent any future flare-ups.
+It is important that Skin Allergies are diagnosed properly so you can treat them appropriately and avoid allergens to prevent any future flare-ups.

 When you book a consultation with one of the Cadogan Clinic’s expert dermatologists, you will be asked questions about your medical history and about potential allergens that you may be coming into contact with.
 This will help the dermatologist build up a picture of when and where your skin is being exposed to potential allergens.
 You may be asked to bring in any items from home which you believe may be triggering your symptoms, such as soaps and cosmetics, and a list of ingredients of household products that you use which may also be causing flare-ups, such as laundry detergent.

 The next step of the diagnostic process is to carry out tests in order to pinpoint exactly what is causing the skin allergy.
+Although it is tempting, it is important to not take any antihistamines during the testing period as this may interfere with the results.

 If the dermatologist suspects a reaction to sunlight, then part of your arm or back may be exposed to UV light for photopatch testing.

-If the dermatologist suspects that you are suffering from a food allergy, they may ask you to embark on a food elimination diet.
-This means cutting out a certain food or foods to see if the skin allergy symptoms improve.
+If the dermatologist suspects that you are suffering from a food allergy, they may ask you to embark on try a food elimination diet.
+This means cutting out a certain foods or foods to see if the skin allergy symptoms improve.
 After a period of time you may be asked to try the food again to see if you have a reaction.
 Occasionally a test called a food challenge may also be used to diagnose a food allergy.
 In this particular test, you will be asked to eat the food you think you may be allergic to.
 The amount will be gradually increased to see how you react.
 This test can only be done under strict medical supervision at the clinic.
 It is not suitable for everyone, but it is the most accurate way of diagnosing a food allergy.

 It is very important that you do not try any sort of allergy diet without medical advice.
 You should always follow all the directions issued by your dermatologist.